Šibenik: Football

 Šubićevac stadium, which is located in the neighbourhood of the same name, has been the home ground of the HNK Šibenik football club, which had played many years in the Yugoslav Second League, and later many years in the Croatian First League.
 In the 2009–10 season, the club played in the Croatian Cup final, which they lost to powerhouse Hajduk Split.
 As of 2021, the club again competes in the Croatian First League.

+In May 2026, HNK Šibenik was dissolved, and in June the same year, a new football club, GNK Šibenik, was founded.

 Mountaineering

 The local chapter of the HPS, HPD "Kamenar", was in renewal in 1937.

 Water polo

 The dissolved water polo club, VK Šibenik, is considered to be one of the best men's clubs in former Yugoslavia, winning the second place in the 1986–87 domestic league season.
 It also played in the LEN Euro Cup final game of the 2006–07 season, but lost to Sintez Kazan, as well as the club played in the LEN Champions League in the 2008–09 season, led both times by Ivica Tucak, today the head coach of the senior men's Croatian national team.

 Croatian water polo internationals, Perica Bukić and Renato Vrbičić, are Olympic medalists.
 They won gold medals at the 1996 Summer Olympics in Atlanta.
 Ivica Tucak has been the most successful coach of the senior men's Croatian national team ever.